mdn/content/files/en-us/web/api/readablestream/tee/index.md

 and unread data is buffered onto the internal buffer of the slower consumed `ReadableStream` without any limit or backpressure.
 If only one branch is consumed, then the entire body will be buffered in memory.
-Therefore, you should not use the build-in `tee()` to read very large streams in parallel at different speeds.
+Therefore, you should not use the built-in `tee()` to read very large streams in parallel at different speeds.
 Instead, search for an implementation that backpressures to the speed of the *slower* consumed branch.